beling/book-pl/src/ch08-02-strings.md

 #### Internal Representation

 A `String` is a wrapper over a `Vec<u8>`.
-Let’s look at some of our properly encoded UTF-8 example strings from Listing 8-14.
+Let’s look at some of our properly encoded UTF-8 example strings from listing 8-14.
 First, this one:

 ```rust
 {{#rustdoc_include ../listings/ch08-common-collections/listing-08-14/src/main.rs:spanish}}